My Hair Loss History

 Growing up people would reassure me with cocksure wisdom, “You’ve got nothing to worry about.
 Baldness comes from your mother’s father.
 Grandpa Vince and all your mom’s brothers have great hair, you’ll be fine!”
 I often wonder how this false knowledge keeps getting passed on?
 Why do so many people confidently believe this ridiculous myth of hair genetics?
 It’s nothing but dirty-rotten follicle fiction.

 Somewhere along the line in my mid twenties I noticed it — the thinning hairline, the diminishing corners, it just doesn’t spike up like it used too.
 Nowadays, it’s a flat casual side part and a stage three combover.
-When it’s long, dry and fluffy I’m ok.
+When it’s long, dry and fluffy I’m okay.
 But fresh out of the pool or in the gentle winds of a golf course the true state of recession is revealed.
 I’m a balding man!

 I’ve tried to fight back with some natural ways, adding lots of salmon to my diet and buying any bottle of shampoo or conditioner that reads “thicker and fuller” on the label.
 I’ve used products with collagen and biotin, and I eat multivitamins with biotin too.
 I’ve even dabbled with Topik powder.
 If you don’t know, it’s a pile of soot you shake on to your head — hair makeup if you will.